 - found at large 3x within 18 months

 - was impounded by animal control 3 x(no time period)

 - was found a threat to public health or security

 That is a pretty clear explanation and does not give a lot of leeway for interpretation.
 There is no particular breed mentioned; therefore, it doesn’t make a difference if the „ attacker“ is a Pitbull or a „Wiener.“ If they misbehave, both will be locked up in „doggy jail.“ For more accurate information, please check their websites.

 Home Owners Associations may have other rules as well

-Condo Associations and Co- Ops often have a tight set of pet – rules, single family home subdivisions are not so strict.
+Condo Associations and Co- Ops often have a very tight set of pet – rules, single family home subdivisions are not so strict.
 There are many communities, even gated communities, permitting all breeds of dogs.
 Some are extremely dog-friendly, but only if they are not a nuisance.
-The owners and dogs have to obey certain rules (being on the leash and cleaning up after the dog), but if they behave nothing will restrict their joy.
+The owners and dogs have to obey certain rules (being on the leash and cleaning up after the dog), but if they behave, nothing will restrict their joy.

 Renters have no easy life